 Why People Assume Calf and Tendon Pain Are Just Part of Barefoot Running

-When you run barefoot, you run differently than if you’re in typical shoes.
+When you run barefoot, you run differently than if you’re in typical shoes (get tips on how to run barefoot here).
 Generally speaking, runners who are used to thick, modern running shoes will tend to land heel first with their foot contacting the ground well in front of their body.

 Once making the switch to either no shoes or minimalist ones, most runners will probably stop landing that way.
 Why?
 Because it hurts to land on your heel!

 Instead, barefoot runners will tend to adopt a mid-foot or fore-foot strike pattern, landing with the heel initially off the ground.
 In that running form, the calf muscles act as shock absorbers, controlling the speed with which your heel comes down to the ground (or near it).
 This “eccentric” or “negative” loading can place greater demands on calf muscles and tendons than they used to.

 It makes sense, then, that transitioning to barefoot-style running could lead to overworking of the calf muscles and therefore to calf pain and soreness.

 Most people think the issue is that the calf muscles are too weak because of previous underuse and the solution is to make the calf muscle stronger.